Conv-Adapter: Exploring Parameter Efficient Transfer Learning for ConvNets: Experiments

 We first evaluate the transferability of Conv-Adapter on classification tasks.
 We experiment on two benchmarks: VTAB-1k \cite{zhai2019largescale} and FGVC.
 VTAB-1k includes 19 diverse visual classification tasks, which are grouped into three categories: \textit{Natural}, \textit{Specialized}, and \textit{Structured} based on the domain of the images.
 Each task in VTAB-1k contains 1,000 training examples.
 FGVC consists of 4 \textit{Fine-Grained Visual Classification} tasks: CUB-200-2011 \cite{WahCUB2002011}, Stanford Dogs \cite{KhoslaYaoJayadevaprakashFeiFeiFGVC2011}, Stanford Cars \cite{KrauseStarkDengFeiFei3DRR2013}, and NABirds \cite{van2015building}.

 For evaluation, we compare the 4 variants of Conv-Adapter with full fine-tuning (FT) and 3 baseline methods: linear probing (LP), bias tuning (Bias) \cite{han2020nipstinyml}, and visual prompt tuning (VPT) \cite{jia2022vpt, bahng2022visual}.
 We test each method on ResNet50 \cite{he2016resnet,alex2019big} with ImageNet21k pre-training.
 To find the optimal hyper-parameters of Conv-Adapter (and baseline methods), we conduct a grid search of the learning rate, weight decay, and compression factor $\gamma$ for each dataset using the validation data split from training data for both benchmarks.
+For VTAB-1k, we use the recommended optimal data augmentations in \cite{zhai2019largescale}, rather than solely Resize and Centre Crop as in \cite{bahng2022visual,zhang2022NOAH}.
+We find the recommended augmentations produces better results for full-tuning.
+For FGVC, we use RandomResized Crop with a minimum scale of 0.2 and Horizontal Flip \cite{2015inception} as augmentation.
+Mores details of the hyper-parameters are shown in Appendix.

+\subsubsection{Results and Discussion}

 Results are reported in Tab.~\ref{tab:transferability}.
-The details of the hyper-parameters are shown in Appendix.

-\subsubsection{Results and Discussion.}

 Conv-Adapter not only demonstrates significant improvements over the baseline methods, but also achieves the same level of performance or even surpasses their fine-tuning counterparts on all domains evaluated, by introducing only around \textbf{3.5\%} of full fine-tuning parameters for ResNet-50.
 Notably, there is a considerable performance gap, i.e., an improvement of \textbf{23.44\%}, of Conv-Adapter over previous baseline methods on \textit{Structured} datasets of VTAB-1k.

 One can observe that the proposed four variants of Conv-Adapter all achieve comparable performance compared to full fine-tuning.
 Among the four variants, \textbf{Convolution Parallel} achieves the best trade-off between performance and parameter efficiency.
 On the evaluated classification tasks, inserting Conv-Adapter in parallel generally outperforms inserting sequentially.
 In terms of the modified representation, one can find that, on most of the datasets, adapting only the $K \times K$ convolutions of ResNet-50 can achieve performance close to fine-tuning.
 However, on \textit{Structured} datasets, adapting whole residual blocks is far better than adjusting only the middle convolutions with more parameters, demonstrating the superior capacity of adjusting residual blocks when there is a more significant domain gap.